Disability Resource

 Students with specific seating requirements may be eligible for reserved seating.
 Examples of reserved seating include ergonomic chairs for students with mobility impairments, or seats in the front of the classroom for students with low vision, difficulty hearing or ADHD.
 If you believe you need an ergonomic chair or you need a seat in the front of the class, please contact DRP prior to the start of classes.
 Eligibility for this accommodation will be determined in a meeting with the DRP director.

 Students at UC Law SF must be enrolled full time.
 However, students with disabilities may qualify for scheduling accommodations that do not fundamentally alter the nature of the program.
 Although the law does not require the College to waive courses considered essential to the program, students may reduce their course load if there is a disability related need.
-Scheduling changes to reduce course load must be approved by the DRP Director and the Academic Dean.
+Scheduling changes to reduce course load must be approved by the DRP Director, Dean of Students, and/or the Academic Dean.

 Electronic Texts

-E-texts can also be ordered by DRP from the publishers.
-This format is available at no extra charge to eligible students with disabilities who purchase the standard textbooks and submit their receipts to the DRP.
+E-texts can also be ordered by DRP from the publishers for use with assistive technology (AT) such as a screen reader that reads the text aloud or enlarges the text.
+This format is available at no extra charge to eligible students with disabilities who purchase the standard textbooks and submit their receipts to the DRP; however, publishers require receipts that show that the books were purchased at the full (new) price.
 The DRP must certify student eligibility.
 All e-texts are sent to UC Law SF in an electronic format.

 Audio Texts